-A paid airline ticket receipt must be attached to the Concur expense report.
+A paid airline ticket receipt should be attached to the expense report.
 An itinerary alone is unacceptable.
 A receipt that has been altered by any person other than the airline is unacceptable.
 A receipt to which additional information has been added is considered unaltered if the additional information does not conflict with or obscure the original information on the receipt.
 The name of the employee and airline, the ticket number, the class of transportation, the travel dates, the amount of the airfare, the origin and destination of each flight, and proof of payment must be included on the receipt.

 A traveler can be reimbursed for the checked baggage fee for one piece of luggage.
 A second bag fee will only be reimbursed if a specific business reason is stated on the expense report.
 Overweight and oversize baggage fees will also require a business reason to be reimbursable.
-Necessary charges for transferring and/or storage of baggage, as well as charges or tips at transportation terminals are reimbursable.
-Receipts are required if the expense is \$75 or over.
+Receipts are required if the expense is \$75 or more.

 If changes to airfare result in non-refundable expenses, a statement as to what steps were taken to obtain a refund or to minimize the costs should be included.
 These reasons should be related to business or for other reasons beyond the traveler's control.

-Airline ticket credits must be used for future business travel (or paid back to the agency if traveler uses for personal travel).
+Airline ticket credits must be used for TEES business travel (or paid back to TEES if the traveler uses for personal travel).

-Personally Owned or Rented Aircraft
+Personally-Owned or Rented Aircraft